An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

 \subsection{anCNN: CNN Trained on Analytical Data}

 Section \ref{numCNNtr} discussed a CNN model trained on the dataset obtained from numerical solutions of wall driven flows.
 However, numerical modelling is an approximation of the true analytical solution, with each order of stencil getting closer to the exact solution.
 It is only in the limits of vanishingly small spatial and temporal step sizes or an infinite order stencil of points, that strict equivalence between the two is attained.
-Data obtained from the exact solution avoids the truncation and time integration errors associated with solving the PDE's.
-As such, a natural benchmark for the numCNN is to compare it against a CNN trained on data obtained by discretely solving the analytical solution.
-In practice, most fluid flow problems do not admit closed form exact solutions due to the complexities in the underlying partial differential equations necessitating reliance on numerical schemes.
-Therefore, in this section, we train the CNN on analytical solutions, starting with the reference case used in the introduction of Section \ref{sec:Results} which allows us to compare, and evaluate the robustness and correctness of the learned CNN operator compared to the numerical model.
+Data obtained from the exact solution avoids the truncation and time integration errors associated with numerically solving the PDEs.
+Therefore, in this section, we train the CNN on analytical solutions, starting with the reference case used in the introduction of Section \ref{sec:Results} which allows us to compare to the numerical model.
+In practice, most fluid flow problems do not admit closed form solutions, so comparing the best numerical approximation to these true solutions provides an additional insight into the limits of numerical modelling.
+In practice for systems without such analytical solutions, a higher resolution numerical scheme could be used to create the reference and a low resolution stencil trained on it \citep{bar2019learning}.